Our goal is two-fold; we are rescuing horses and giving them a high noble purpose - rescuing loved ones and restoring meaning to their lives.

 Because horses are prey animals, they are highly attuned to the environment around them, and are very sensitive to the emotions of their human companions.
 They are social animals, and are willing to engage and build a relationship with their people!

-Therapy professionals are finding that horses with a history of abuse or neglect are the IDEAL partners in an equine therapy setting…the result of this partnership is an unconditional exchange of love, with mutual acceptance, offering therapeutic benefits to both!
+Therapy professionals are finding that horses with a history of abuse or neglect are the IDEAL partners in an equine wellness program setting…the result of this partnership is an unconditional exchange of love, with mutual acceptance, offering therapeutic benefits to both horse and human!

 ShadyView Farm in Campobello, SC